SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 While the Id holds sway during the oral stage, the formation of the Ego begins to take shape.
 Two critical factors influence the development of the Ego:

 A significant event in the oral stage is weaning, which involves the gradual withdrawal of the infant from their primary source of nourishment, whether it be the mother's milk, a bottle, or a pacifier.
 This experience introduces the infant to the first sense of loss and limitation they have ever encountered.
-It serves as a crucial moment in developing self-awareness, independence, and trust.
+It is crucial in developing self-awareness, independence, and trust.

 According to Freud, how an individual experiences weaning during this stage can have lasting effects on their adult personality.
 Fixation during the oral stage can manifest in two primary ways:

-Orally Passive Fixation: This occurs when an infant is overindulged during nursing or weaning.
+1. Orally Passive Fixation occurs when an infant is overindulged during nursing or weaning.
 Constantly having their feeding needs met can lead to the development of a dependent, helpless, and entitled adult.
 Signs of an orally passive fixation may include behaviours such as smoking, drug use, overeating, and obsessions with activities involving the mouth.

 In summary, the oral stage represents a crucial phase in psychosexual development where the infant's interactions with feeding, weaning, and oral exploration significantly shape their early experiences and have lasting implications for their adult personality and behaviours.
 The stage represents the dominance of the Id and the beginning of Ego formation, along with crucial lessons about delayed gratification and self-awareness.
 The consequences of fixation during this stage can lead to either passive or aggressive behaviours in adulthood.
 Cultural variations may influence the duration of breastfeeding during this stage, but the act of sucking and eating remains universal early memory for infants across societies.